Patient No-Shows: Everything Practice Managers Need to Know

 Double Booking Appointments

 This strategy banks on the probability that a patient won’t show up for their appointment, which doesn’t solve anything, it only seeks to hedge your bets about patient behavior.
 When everyone shows up as scheduled, the results are long wait times, frustrated patients, and minimal time with a provider— all of which put the hard-earned reputation of the practice in jeopardy and require double the work for staff.
-While double booking may serve as a short-term solution, in the
+While double booking may serve as a short-term solution, in the end it requires more work for the same amount of money.

 Best Practices & Tangible Solutions